quixio/quix-docs/docs/tutorials/slack-alerting/slack-alerting.md

 # Sending TFL BikePoint availability alerts to Slack

+!!! warning

+    This tutorial is out of date.

 ## Aim

 In this tutorial you will learn how to use Quix to create event driven notifications in real-time.
 In this example we’ll connect to the Transport for London BikePoint API and send availability alerts to Slack using Slacks Webhooks.